wavemaker/docs/learn/app-development/deployment/integration-with-custom-vcs-provider.md

 ---
 title: "Integration with Custom VCS provider"
 id: ""
+sidebar_label: "Custom VCS Integration"
 ---
 ---

 :::note
-Integration with custom VSC provider is only available for [WaveMaker Online Teams](/learn/teams/overview) (WMOT) and WaveMaker Enterprise (WME) users, it is not available for WaveMaker Online (WMO) single users.
+Integration with custom VCS provider is only available for [WaveMaker Online Teams](/learn/teams/overview) (WMOT) and WaveMaker Enterprise (WME) users.
+It is not available for WaveMaker Online (WMO) single users.
 :::

-## Custom VSC integration in WMO Teams
+## Custom VCS integration in WMO Teams

 In WMO, the custom VCS integration is available for [WMOT plan](/pricing/).
-During the time of app development in collaborative-development, tracking code changes, and synchronizing the changes are essential.
+During the time of app development in collaborative-development, tracking code changes and synchronizing the changes are essential.
 WaveMaker provides Version Control Services for this purpose.
 By default, WaveMaker Studio comes with a version control system that is based on Gitlab.
 In WMOT, you can integrate your Own VCS as Code Repository.
-For adding custom VCS at code repository section, select **Add Code Repository**.
+For adding custom VCS in the code repository section, select **Add Code Repository**.

 ## Supported Providers